SergiomFM/Transcendence/IMPLEMENTATION.md

 **Dev bind mounts:** All source directories mounted with `:cached` for macOS performance.
 Shared constants mounted into both frontend and game services.

 **Networking:** All services on the default Docker Compose network.
-Inter-service calls use Docker DNS (e.g., `http://users-dev:3000`).
+In dev, inter-service calls go through `https://proxy-dev:443/api/...`.
+In prod, through `https://proxy:443/api/...`.
 The proxy depends on all other services.

 ### Makefile